OpenBankProject/API-Manager/README.md

 ### supervisor

-Stick the provided file `supervisor.apimanager.conf` into `/etc/supervisor/conf.d/`, edit it to suit your installation and reload supervisor (probably as root):
+Stick the provided file `supervisor.apimanager.conf` into `/etc/supervisor/conf.d/`, edit to suit your installation and restart supervisor (probably as root):

 ```bash
 # /bin/systemctl restart supervisor